-As of March 31, 2012 with the current level of financing and cash on hand, we have sufficient cash to operate our business at the current level for the next twelve months but insufficient cash to achieve our business goals unless we: a) realize cash revenues on sales generated; b) continue with the sale of our Series B Preferred Stock to Vicis; and/or c) obtain additional financing through debt and/or equity based financing arrangements which may be insufficient to fund our capital expenditures, working capital, or other cash requirements.
-There can be no assurance that such additional financing will be available to us on acceptable terms, or at all.
+As of September 30, 2012 with the current level of financing and cash on hand, we have sufficient cash to operate our business at the current level for the next twelve months but insufficient cash to achieve our business goals unless we: a) realize cash revenues on sales generated; and/or b) receive financing from Vicis.
+We are uncertain what type of financing we will need as we continue to ramp up our revenue stream.
+As mentioned, we are continually in contact with Vicis about our financing needs and hope to have something in place if we need more cash.